Canada unveils major aid package to battle coronavirus outbreak, ready to do more

-OTTAWA (Reuters) - Canadian Prime Minister Justin Trudeau on Wednesday said his government would provide C$27 billion ($18.6 billion) in support directly to families and businesses struggling because of the coronavirus outbreak, and it stands ready to do more.
+OTTAWA (Reuters) - Canadian Prime Minister Justin Trudeau said on Wednesday his government would provide C$27 billion ($18.6 billion) in direct support to families and businesses struggling because of the coronavirus outbreak, and stood ready to do more.

-It was his biggest move yet to combat the economic impact of the fast-spreading virus, which has infected some 600 Canadians in all 10 provinces, killing nine.
-In an unprecedented move, Canada and the United States shut their vast common border to non-essential travel.
+It was his biggest move yet to combat the economic impact of the fast-spreading virus, which has infected some 700 Canadians in all 10 provinces, killing nine.
+In an unprecedented move, Canada and the United States shut their vast common border on Wednesday to non-essential travel.

 The aid package did little to assuage investors.
 Canada’s main stock market fell 6% and losses for the loonie were the biggest in nearly 10 years.

-The government will also provide C$55 billion in additional aid to businesses and households through tax deferrals.
+The government will provide C$55 billion ($38 billion) in additional aid to businesses and households through tax deferrals.
 The combined measures will put more than 3 percentage points of the country’s annual output into circulation, officials said.

-“No Canadian should have to worry about paying their rent or buying groceries during this difficult time,” Trudeau told reporters outside his home, where he has been under quarantine since last week when his wife tested positive for COVID-19.
+“No Canadian should have to worry about paying their rent or buying groceries during this difficult time,” Trudeau told reporters outside his home, where he has been under quarantine since last week when his wife tested positive for COVID-19, the respiratory disease caused by the coronavirus.

-“(These) economic measures will ensure that our economy rebounds after this ...
+“(These) economic measures will ensure that our economy rebounds after this. ...
 Our government is prepared to do more.”

 Ottawa “will do whatever it takes” to support the economy, Finance Minister Bill Morneau told reporters later, calling the measures a first phase of economic stimulus meant to offset the “profound impact” of the epidemic.

-The government will provide up to C$900 every two weeks to workers who must stay home but do not qualify for unemployment benefits, and a one-time special payment for low- and modest-income households, among other measures.
+The government will provide up to C$900 every two weeks to workers who must stay home but do not qualify for unemployment benefits, and a onetime special payment for low- and modest-income households, among other measures.

 Talks with airlines and the oil-and-gas sector about specific aid to them are ongoing, Morneau said.
-Ottawa will soon announce a significant investment in Alberta - the heart of the country’s struggling energy sector - which will include funding to clean up orphan wells.
+Ottawa will soon announce a significant investment in Alberta - the heart of the country’s struggling energy sector - which will include funding to clean up orphan wells, sites no longer in production that have no legal owner.

 “We still think the government needs to do more to secure a strong recovery further down the line,” Stephen Brown, a senior economist at Capital Economics, said in a note.